BenoitZugmeyer/addic7ed-cli/README.rst

 ==================

 You can store frequently used options in a configuration file.
-Create a file at :code:`~/.config/addic7ed` (Linux, OSX) or :code:`%APPDATA%/config` (Windows), and it will be parsed using the Python ConfigParser (see example below).
+Create a file at :code:`~/.config/addic7ed` (Linux, OSX) or :code:`%APPDATA%/Addic7ed Configuration.txt` (Windows), and it will be parsed using the Python ConfigParser (see example below).
+Hint: use the :code:`--verbose` argument to print the full path of the configuration file when running a command.
 It can contain three sections:

 * [flags], to set a flag (verbose, hearing-impaired, overwrite, ignore, batch or brute-batch)